samael205/Training/VirtualBox/Clusters/ZooKeeper/README.md

 ## Create More Machines
 1. Shutdown the first virtual machine.
-2. Make three more copies of the first virtual machine.
+2. Make three clones of the first virtual machine.
 3. Modify the MAC address of the three newly created machines.
 4. Start all instances.